akeneo/pim-helpcenter/content/md/what-is/what-about-assets.md

 # Introduction to the new Asset Manager

-A product sheet has no real impact without any media, right?
-That's why we let you manage assets in your Akeneo PIM, in order to add media to your product forms.
+We truely believe that a product sheet has no real impact without any media.
+That is why we let you manage assets in your Akeneo PIM, in order to add media to your product forms.

 Some media can be **shared between different products** (such as the atmosphere images, the user instructions, the legal documents or some commercial videos).
 This **data can be complex to manage because it has its own attributes** (e.g. a label, a media link, a description...).
+That is why it requires a bit of structure ;)

 # A bit of vocabulary